 Marilyn is the founder and director of The School.
 Her transformative experiences which began in 2009 led her to retire as a psychotherapist after 28 years in order to help others in their spiritual journeys.
 She is an integrative energy work practitioner, a seasoned Enneagram teacher, and is certified by the Servant Leadership School of Greensboro where she also taught for five years.
 The “nudge from the Universe” to build The School affirmed her gift for gathering people into community for the shared joy of exploration, learning, and support.

-Marilyn’s spirituality is grounded in many faith traditions, her studies and experiences with various spiritual teachers, and her work in the fields of energy and consciousness, .
-The overarching mission of her sacred calling is two-fold: To help others realize that with the Divine, we can awaken to our true nature which is presence, freedom and love; and that when we live from this awakened state, we participate in the shift in consciousness needed in the world today.
+Marilyn’s spirituality is grounded in many faith traditions, her studies and experiences with various spiritual teachers, and her work in the fields of energy and consciousness.
+The overarching mission of her sacred calling is two-fold: To help us realize that we can awaken to our true nature which is presence, freedom and love; and that when we live from this awakened state, we participate in the shift in consciousness needed in the world today.

 Linda is a retired professor of African American Literature and creative writing.
 She is the author of three novels, numerous poems, and essays.
 Her book, Belles of Liberty, is about the role of Bennett College in the Greensboro civil rights movement.
 It grew out of her life-long passion for racial and social justice.
 Her latest publications, two volumes of poetry and a CD about Mary the mother of Jesus, are called A Mother Knows her Child and Something of His Mother to Remember.